Largest artificial non-nuclear explosions: Bergen Harbour explosion

-On 20 April 1944, the Dutch steam trawler ST Voorbode, loaded with 124,000 kg of explosives, caught fire and exploded at the quay in the centre of Bergen.
-The air pressure from the explosion and the tsunami that followed flattened whole neighbourhoods near the harbour.
+On 20 April 1944, the Dutch steam trawler ST Voorbode, loaded with 124,000 kg of explosives, caught fire and exploded in Norway at the quay in the centre of Bergen.
+The air pressure from the explosion and the tsunami that resulted flattened whole neighbourhoods near the harbour.
 Fires broke out in the aftermath, leaving 5,000 people homeless.
 160 people were killed, and 5,000 wounded.

 SS Paul Hamilton

 On 20 April 1944, the Liberty ship SS Paul Hamilton was attacked 30 mi off Cape Bengut near Algiers by Luftwaffe bombers.
-The ship and 580 personnel aboard were destroyed within 30 seconds when the cargo of bombs and explosives detonated.
+The ship was destroyed within 30 seconds killing all 580 personnel aboard when the cargo of bombs and explosives detonated.

 West Loch disaster

-On 21 May 1944, an ammunition handling accident in Pearl Harbor destroyed six LSTs and three LCTs.
+On 21 May 1944, an ammunition handling accident in Hawaii's Pearl Harbor destroyed nine amphibious vessels: six LSTs and three LCTs.
 Four more LSTs, ten tugs, and a net tender were damaged.
 Eleven buildings were destroyed ashore and nine more damaged.
 Between 132 and nearly 400 military personnel were killed.

-4th of July Disaster in Aarhus
+4 July disaster in Aarhus

-On 4 July 1944, a huge explosion in the city of Aarhus, Denmark occurred when a barge loaded with ammunition exploded in the harbour, killing 39 people and injuring another 250.
+On 4 July 1944, a barge loaded with ammunition exploded in the harbour of Aarhus, Denmark, killing 39 people and injuring another 250.

 Port Chicago disaster

-On 17 July 1944, in Port Chicago, California, SS E. A. Bryan exploded while loading ammunition bound for the Pacific, with an estimated 4606 ST of high explosive (HE), incendiary bombs, depth charges, and other ammunition.
+On 17 July 1944, in Port Chicago, California, SS E. A. Bryan exploded while loading ammunition bound for the Pacific region, with an estimated 4606 ST of high explosive (HE), incendiary bombs, depth charges, and other ammunition.
 Another 429 ST waiting on nearby rail cars also exploded.
 The total explosive content is described as between 1,600 and 2,136 tons of TNT.
 320 were killed instantly, another 390 wounded.
 Most of the killed and wounded were African American enlisted men.
-Following the explosion, 258 fellow sailors refused to load ordnance; 50 of these, called the "Port Chicago 50", were convicted of mutiny even though they were willing to carry out any order that did not involve loading ordnance under unsafe conditions.
+After the explosion, 258 fellow sailors refused to load ordnance; 50 of these, called the "Port Chicago 50", were convicted of mutiny even though they were willing to obey any order that did not involve loading ordnance under unsafe conditions.